BitcoinUnlimited/BitcoinUnlimited/doc/opgroup-tokens.md

 * *bitcoin cash group* - A special-case group that includes all transactions with no explicit group id.
 This group represents the "native" BCH tokens during transaction analysis.
 * *mint* - Move ungrouped satoshis into a group, thereby creating new tokens
 * *melt* - Move tokens back to the native satoshis, thereby destroying existing tokens
+* *UTXO* - Unspend Transaction Output: A record of current value on the bitcoin cash blockchain

 ## Theory of Operation